SonyLIV

-SonyLIV is an Indian over-the-top freemium streaming platform owned by Culver Max Entertainment.
-SonyLIV was introduced in 2013 as the first OTT service in India.
-As a streaming service, it carries content from its local networks, including films, television series, live sports matches and original programming, and also features content licensed from third-parties in India such as Lionsgate and ITV among others.
-Since 2020, SonyLIV has taken more of an active role as a producer and distributor for both films and television series, offering original programming content through its online library.
+Sony LIV is an Indian subscription video-on-demand over-the-top streaming service owned by Culver Max Entertainment.
+Sony LIV was introduced in 2013 as the first OTT service in India.
+As a streaming service, it provides live sports, original titles, other content titles from its own networks and content titles in India licensed from third-parties such as JioHotstar, Netflix among others.
+The Sony LIV content library includes films, TV shows and series, and sports.

 History

-SonyLIV was launched on 23 January 2013, by Culver Max Entertainment.
+Sony LIV was launched on 23 January 2013.